HKUST-SING/Equipment-SINGLab/Cluster-HKSTP.md

 ## Network Configuration:

-First Ethernet port is connected to MGT switch port 33 with IP address of 192.168.0.1/16.
+First Ethernet port is connected to MGT switch port 33 with IP address of 172.17.0.1/16 (main address) and 192.168.0.1/16 (act as IPMI gateway if needed).

 # Login Server